Polyconseil/bizdatim/README.txt

     not have weekly regularity.
 It is just a date.
 Holiday can coincide with weekend.

+Working hours
+    The starting and ending time of a business day.

 Policy
-    Is a (possibly empty) collection of holidays and holidays.
+    Is a (possibly empty) collection of weekends, holidays and working hours.
 All calculations are performed within a policy.